Chronicles of Insomnia and the Magic Bullet’s Poisoned Chalice

 GABA-ergic Agents vs H1 Inhibitors:

 One needs to be cautious about all the sleep medications.
 All the H1 antagonists also have anticholinergic side effects, including dry mouth, urinary retention, glaucoma and hangover drowsiness.
-Both benzodiazepenes (and presumably Z-drugs) and the anticholinergics like doxepin and diphenhydamine have been associated with increases in dementia in people over 65 (BMJ 2014 doi: 10.1136/bmj.g5205 , JAMA Intern Med. doi:10.1001/jamainternmed.2014.7663) with over 180 daily doses contributing to an approximately 50% increase, in both classes of sleep medication.
+Both benzodiazepines (and presumably Z-drugs) and the anticholinergics like doxepin and diphenhydamine have been associated with increases in dementia in people over 65 (BMJ 2014 doi: 10.1136/bmj.g5205 , JAMA Intern Med. doi:10.1001/jamainternmed.2014.7663) with over 180 daily doses contributing to an approximately 50% increase, in both classes of sleep medication.
 Neither of these studies are causally conclusive, but the linkage in at least the anticholinergics has tried to avoid pre-existing dementia being a cause of sleep aid medication.
 GABA-ergic sedatives are also associated with an increase in mortality due to elderly people suffering fractures resulting from falls in the night, because they impair coordination.
+The anxiety-reducing and sedative effects of various benzodiazepines depnds on their relative affinity to two distinct sub-types of the GABAa receptor (Engin et al. 2018 doi:10.1016/j.tips.2018.04.003).

-Orexin Agents: A third avenue, involving orexin-1 and -2 receptor antagonism (fig3) is in various phases of research development, and one product, suvorexant, has been approved by the FDA.
+Orexin Agents: A third avenue, involving orexin-1 and -2 receptor antagonism is in various phases of research development, and one product, suvorexant, has been approved by the FDA.
 However the orexin system is very sensitive to damage as there are only 10,000 to 20,000 orexin neurons in the brain fanning out to form an ascending pathway similar to those of serotonin and nor-epinephrine.
-Autoimmune destruction of orexin neurons leads to the disabling failure of sleep regulation known as neurolepsy.
+Autoimmune destruction of orexin neurons leads to the disabling failure of sleep regulation known as narcolepsy.
+Suvorexant has also been criticized as having only a marginal efficacy over placebo and acts mainly to reduce the activity of histamine neurones, so may have a similar profile to antihistamine sedatives although it has been claimed that it has little development f tolerance.

 CBTI: I have judiciousy applied techniques of cognitive behavioural therapy for insomnia (http://www.mayoclinic.org/diseases-conditions/insomnia/in-depth/insomnia-treatment/art-20046677) as noted above, by taking account of the literature, but without needing to go to a $250 a session clinic.